-1. During CY 2022, did the County/Joinder offer Assisted Outpatient Treatment (AOT) Services under PA Act 106 of 2018?

-✓ No, chose to opt-out for all of CY 2022

-☐ Yes, AOT services were provided from: to after a request

-was made to rescind the opt-out statement

-☐ Yes, AOT services were available for all of CY 2022

-2. If the County/Joinder chose to provide AOT, list all outpatient services that were

-provided in the County/Joinder for all or a portion of CY 2022 (check all that

-apply):

-☐ Community psychiatric supportive treatment

-□ ACT

-☐ Medications

-☐ Individual or group therapy

-☐ Peer support services

-☐ Financial services

-☐ Housing or supervised living arrangements

-☐ Alcohol or substance abuse treatment when the treatment is for a

-co-occurring condition for a person with a primary diagnosis of mental illness

-☐ Other, please specify:

-3. If the County/Joinder chose to opt-out of providing AOT services for all or a portion of CY 2022: a.
-Provide the number of written petitions for AOT services received during the opt-out period b.
+1. During CY 2023, did the County/Joinder offer Assisted Outpatient Treatment (AOT) Services under PA Act 106 of 2018? ☑ No, chose to opt-out for all of CY 2023 ☐ Yes, AOT services were provided from: to after a request was made to rescind the opt-out statement ☐ Yes, AOT services were available for all of CY 2023 2.
+If the County/Joinder chose to provide AOT, list all outpatient services that were provided in the County/Joinder for all or a portion of CY 2023 (check all that apply): Community psychiatric supportive treatment ACT Medications Individual or group therapy Peer support services Financial services Housing or supervised living arrangements Alcohol or substance abuse treatment when the treatment is for a co-occurring condition for a person with a primary diagnosis of mental illness Other, please specify: 3.
+If the County/Joinder chose to opt-out of providing AOT services for all or a portion of CY 2023: a.
+Provide the number of written petitions for AOT services received during the opt-out period0 b.
 Provide the number of individuals the county identified who would have met the criteria for AOT under Section 301(c) of the Mental Health Procedures Act (MHPA) (50 P.S. § 7301(c))0 4.
 Please complete the following chart as follows: a.
 Rows I through IV fill in the number i.
 AOT services column: 1) Available in your county, BUT if no one has been served in the year, enter 0.
 2) Not available in your county, enter N/A. ii.
 Involuntary Outpatient Treatment (IOT) services column: if no one has been served in the last year, enter 0. b.
-Row V fill in the administrative costs of AOT and IOT or iton , illi ill dedillillibitati to como of fior and for
+Row V fill in the administrative costs of AOT and IOT

-AOT IOT I. Number of individuals subject to involuntary treatment in CY 2022 353 II.
-Number of involuntary inpatient hospitalizations following an IOT or AOT for CY 2022 10 III.
-Number of AOT modification hearings in CY 2022 IV.
-Number of 180-day extended orders in CY 2022 144 V. Total administrative costs (including but not limited to court fees, costs associated with law enforcement, staffing, etc.) for providing involuntary services in CY 2022 \$217,114 j) Consolidated Community Reporting Initiative Data reporting
+AOT IOT I. Number of individuals subject to involuntary treatment in CY 2023 332 II.
+Number of involuntary inpatient hospitalizations following an IOT or AOT for CY 2023 3 III.
+Number of AOT modification hearings in CY 2023 IV.
+Number of 180-day extended orders in CY 2023 148 V. Total administrative costs (including but not limited to court fees, costs associated with law enforcement, staffing, etc.) for providing involuntary services in CY 2023 \$242,928 j) Consolidated Community Reporting Initiative Data reporting